Don’t Make a Good Score Your Goal

 What does setting high expectations in golf do to your chances of scoring?

 When you set scoring goals for yourself you immediately set boundaries from the beginning.
 When you fail to meet these high expectations in golf, frustration and dissatisfaction set in, leading to more poorly hit golf shots.
 In golf, you need to give up control to gain control.
 It’s hard to be accepting of outcomes, when you have expectations.
 When you have no expectations, you can be accepting and swing more freely.

 Your Mental Game Scorecard

 A great way to break away from scoring targets is to set yourself goals that have nothing to do with the number on your scorecard.
-One such goal is trying to to stick to your shot routine for x number of shots per round.
+One such goal is simply sticking to your shot routine for x number of shots per round.
 Even the top players in the world struggle to achieve this for every shot, but they continually work to improve it.
-If you stick to your routine for every shot on a hole, circle that hole number on the card.
-Total up the circles at the end of the round and calculate the % shots in your process.
+If you stick to each step of your routine for a shot, give yourself a point.
+Total up the points at the end of the round and calculate the % shots in your process.
 Make this the goal for every round.

 Being able to go through a good shot routine and make sure you are mentally prepared for each shot as well as accepting the outcome of the shot, will help you more than continually measuring your game by your score.

 To help you with this, I’ve put together a “mental game scorecard”, which will hold you accountable to these “process goals” and distract you from score and having too high expectations in golf.